The Binding of Isaac: Rebirth: Plot

-The Binding of Isaac: Rebirth's plot follows the biblical story of the same name, similar to the original game.
+The Binding of Isaac: Rebirth's plot loosely follows the biblical story of the same name, similar to the original game.
 Isaac, a child, and his mother live in a small house on a hill, both happily keeping to themselves, with Isaac drawing pictures and playing with his toys, and his mother watching Christian broadcasts on television.
 Isaac's mother then hears "a voice from above", stating her son is corrupted with sin, and needs to be saved.
 She removes all his possessions (including toys and clothing), believing they were the corrupting agents, and later locks him in his room to protect him from the evil outside.
 When she receives instructions to sacrifice her son to prove her devotion to her faith, Isaac flees through a trap door in his room, leading to "the unknown depths below".

 After venturing through various floors and reaching The Depths, Isaac battles his mother.
 After defeating her, the game cuts back to Isaac in his room, where his mother attempts to kill him, grasping a butcher's knife.
 A Bible is knocked off a shelf, striking Isaac's mother in the head, killing her.
 Isaac celebrates, before the game cuts again to a smiling Isaac, where his mother once again opens his door, holding a knife.

-Further completions of the game unlock new routes as well as new endings, including fights various new final bosses, such as Mom's Heart, It Lives, or Mega Satan.
+Further completions of the game unlock new routes, new endings, and fights against various new final bosses, such as Mom's Heart, It Lives (a more difficult variation of Mom's Heart), Mega Satan, and more - these bosses themselves can unlock more endings and routes upon completion.

-The Binding of Isaac: Afterbirth
+Afterbirth

 The Binding of Isaac: Afterbirth expansion contains two new endings, both of which involve the expansion's new content.
 Ending 17 is unlocked by defeating the newly added boss, Hush.
 It opens with the missing poster from Ending 15 and zooms in on Isaac's house.
 The scene cuts to Isaac's mother opening his toy chest, revealing Isaac's skeletal remains.
 Isaac is seen in a dull-colored landscape, where a shadow forms behind him.

 Ending 18 is unlocked by defeating the boss Ultra Greed at the end of the new Greed Mode.
 It shows Isaac in a small cave, which caves in on him.
-The scene then changes to show one of the shopkeepers found throughout the game.
+The scene then changes to show one of the dead shopkeepers found throughout the game.
 It smiles, and the scene ends.